-Services and Utilities
+Infrastructure, Services and Utilities Principles

-- Link utilities to existing networks. - Provide extra capacity where needed to serve the development. - Work with Thames Water to ensure sufficient sewerage and sewage treatment capacity exists prior to the occupation of the development. - Protect groundwater from pollution. - Take the opportunity to extend existing networks towards Pouchen End hamlet. - 5.38 As highlighted above, there are no over-riding services constraints to development of the land. - 5.39 The presence of the High Pressure Gas Main across the land is recognised by the adoption of a worse case 70m buffer to any built development, albeit, gardens and other open uses could be accommodated within this buffer. - 5.40 All services would be provided from surrounding infrastructure with some reinforcement. - 5.41 There may be the temporary need for an on-site packaged water treatment works at the southern end of the site to deal with foul water (see section 3 for further information).
+- Link utilities to existing networks. - Link to existing network to provide access to local services and facilities. - Provide extra capacity where needed to serve the development. - Work with Thames Water to ensure sufficient sewerage and sewage treatment capacity exists prior to the occupation of the development. - Protect groundwater from pollution. - Take the opportunity to extend existing networks towards Pouchen End hamlet. - 5.46 As highlighted above, there are no over-riding services constraints to development of the land. - 5.47 The presence of the High Pressure Gas Main across the land is recognised by the adoption of a worse case 70m buffer to any built development, albeit, gardens and other open uses could be accommodated within this buffer. - 5.48 All services would be provided from surrounding infrastructure with some reinforcement. - 5.49 There may be the temporary need for an on-site packaged water treatment works at the southern end of the site to deal with foul water (see section 3 for further information).
 This facility will be dependent on the network capacity at the time the development comes forward.